dlt-green/node-installer-docker/CONTRIBUTING.md

 Feature branches are used for further development of the installer and should always be copied from the dev branch.
 Such a branch may only be opened with the consent of the collaborators or no objection from a collaborator.
 If you create a branch for a feature "xyz", then name it "feature/xyz" without exception.
 This branch will also be built immediately for testing, and the installer can also be started from this branch.
 You see the files under ”xyz-latest” as pre-release.
 If the feature is to be released soon, a pull request can be made into the dev branch.
 A pull request in the main branch will be deleted immediately without prior notice.

-This branch can be tested with direct access to the pre-release
+This branch can be tested with direct access to the pre-release.

+Latest release from a specific feature branch can be found at:

 ```console
 https://github.com/dlt-green/node-installer-docker/releases/tag/xyz-latest